Loras Joseph Watters: Bishop of Winona

 Watters led the diocese in a spiritual renewal program called RENEW beginning in 1984, which encouraged the laity to participate in the life of their parish.
 This emphasis on the role of lay people helped in the years Watters was the bishop and after he resigned as the number of priests in diocese declined.
-He also established the Diocesan Tribunal, the Diocesan Finance Office, and reorganized the diocese of Winona into deaneries.
-During his years as bishop, he resided in a three-room apartment at the Diocesan Pastoral Center.
+He also established the diocesan tribunal, the Diocesan Finance Office, and reorganized the diocese into deaneries.
+During his years as bishop, he resided in a three-room apartment at the diocesan pastoral center.

 Retirement and legacy

-Watters remained as the Bishop of Winona until his retirement on his 71st birthday in 1986.
+Watters remained as bishop of Winona until his retirement on his 71st birthday in 1986.
 He initially moved to St. Mary's College in Winona where he taught part-time and served as chaplain to the Brothers.
-He moved briefly to Pacific Grove, California to be near his sisters before returning to Winona in 2003 and resided at Callista Court at St. Anne's Extended Healthcare.
+He moved briefly to Pacific Grove, California, to be near his sisters before returning to Winona in 2003 and resided at Callista Court at St. Anne's Extended Healthcare.

-Loras Watters died in Winona on March 30, 2009 at age 93.
+Loras Watters died in Winona on March 30, 2009, at age 93.
 His funeral was held in the Cathedral of the Sacred Heart and he was buried in St. Mary's Cemetery in Winona.